| |

 While the Foe Destroyer has eliminated all afflictive emotions,

-self-cherishing and acquired self-grasping and so is liberated from
+self-cherishing and acquired (intellectual) self-grasping and so is liberated from

 the sorrows of cyclic existence, he has not annihilated all innate

-self-grasping and so his mind still posits inherent existence.
+self-grasping, making his mind still posit inherent existence.
 Realizing

-identitylessness of persons, he has not approached identitylessness of
+identitylessness of persons, he has not approached the identitylessness of

-by subtle cognitive obstructions.
+by subtle innate cognitive obstructions.
 To eliminate these, in particular

-substantial instantiation, the Bodhisattva has his Vow as the Great
+substantial instantiation, the Bodhisattva is backed by his Vow, as well

-Perfection method assisting him.
-Lacking this, the Arhat cannot eliminated
+Perfection.
+Lacking this, the Arhat cannot eliminate very subtle

 |